greggman/HappyFunTimes/docs/tips.md

     I'm embarrassed to say this but I can't for the life of me figure out CSS.
 I set something to 100% height expecting it to become the same size as its container but for reasons I haven't been able to internalize this often doesn't work.
-My current solution is to mark a the element in question with `class="fixheight"` and then in JavaScript, search for all elements with class `fixheight` and set their height to their parent's clientHeight.
+My current solution is to mark the element in question with `class="fixheight"` and then in JavaScript, search for all elements with class `fixheight` and set their height to their parent's clientHeight.
 So far that's fixed all the issues.